 Christie in Team Wales!

-Written by Jamie on 8th January 2018
+Written by Gavin on 8th January 2018

 Rhondda Cynon Taf weightlifter Christie Williams is the latest local resident to secure her place on Team Wales at next year’s Gold Coast Commonwealth Games.

 She joins 11 other Welsh weightlifters, six males and six females, who will be competing across various categories at the 2018 Commonwealth Games.

 25 year old Christie of Aberdare, only took up the sport in 2013 after suffering a knee injury in athletics.
 But just 18 months later she was named in the Welsh squad for the Commonwealth Games in Glasgow.

 In 2017 she became the first recipient of the University of South Wales’s Vice-Chancellor’s Sports Scholarship, where she is studying a BSc in Strength and Conditioning.

 Christie is a member of the Weightlifting Wales Elite squad.
 As well as competing at the 2014 Commonwealth Games in Glasgow, she also took part in the 2015 Commonwealth Weightlifting Championships in India, where she picked up a bronze medal in the 58kg category.

 She also competed at the 2016 Commonwealth Weightlifting Championships in Malaysia.